sensejs/sensejs/website/docs/overview/injection.md

 }
 ```

+As you see, the class `RandomNumberGenerator` is decorated with `@Component()`, which make it an injectable component.

 In addition to `@Component()`, it's also decorated with `@Scope(Scope.SINGLETON)` as we want to ensure that there is
-only one instance of `RandomNumberGenerator` exists.
+only one instance of `RandomNumberGenerator` exists in the whole dependency injection context, note that it does not
+prevent you from creating multiple instances of `RandomNumberGenerator` manually.

-In addition to the `SINGLETON` scope, a component can also be marked as`REQUEST` scope or `TRANSIENT` scope (which is
+In addition to the `SINGLETON` scope, a component can also be marked as `SESSION` scope or `TRANSIENT` scope (which is
 the default).
 The differences between them are explained below:

 -  `SINGLETON`: Only instantiated once during the application lifetime.

-- `REQUEST`: Only instantiated once each time when the IoC Container is requested to instantiate it or its dependents.
+-  `SESSION`: Only instantiated once in each dependency injection session, which is usually the lifetime of a request.
+   It is also the default scope of a component if unspecified

-- `TRANSIENT`:  Create instances each time for each param that needs such a component.
+-  `TRANSIENT`:  Create instances each time for each param that needs such a component, if more than one param needs
+   such a component, multiple instances will be created.

 Then we define the controller `RandomNumberController`